abdulmujeeb29/webapi/README.md

---Technology used in creating the web api:
+#Technology used in creating the web api:

 -Django Rest framework
 Django REST framework (DRF) is a powerful and flexible toolkit for building Web APIs.
 Its main benefit is that it makes serialization much easier.